THE NECESSARY MATERIALS

 SEE THE DEPARTMENT >

-Make a mark 1.5 cm from the edge on one side of your pieces of wood.
+Make a point 1.5 cm from the edge on 1 of the sides of your wooden pieces.

-Then, apply contact cement to three sides of the wood pieces.
+Then, apply contact glue to three sides of the wood pieces.

 Also apply glue to the edges of the leather (only the edges that will be glued).

-Wait a few moments for the glue to soak in, then stick the leather to the wood.
+Wait a few moments for the glue to soak in, then glue the leather to the wood.

 Finally, hit the upholstery nails with a hammer at the remaining points.